simontegg/wriitngs/fairshares.md

   The key benefit that fairshares has the potential to reframe the offering to providers.
 Instead of offering providers a choice between a free service (accreditation), and premium service (unknown) in a freemium model, we offer providers paid *membership* and share in the business, or *sponsored* (the accreditation service to providers who have no budget).

   Paid membership gives the provider:
-    - rebates from financial surplus
+    - rebates from any financial surplus (unlikely to be more than token).
-    - a say in governance (appointing a board member etc)
+    - a say in governance (appointing a board member etc).
-    - the knowledge that the platform is built to serve provider interests
+    - the knowledge that the platform is built to serve provider interests.
-    - access to the sector intelligence features that we sell to agencies.
+    - potential access to the sector intelligence features that we sell to agencies (its their data after all).

   Paid memberships would not prevent us from offering tiered membership levels later with premium features later.

-  In comparison to a Freemium model a mebership offers its likely that:
+  In comparison to a Freemium model a membership offers its likely that:
   1. We can begin offering membership as soon as we complete the accreditation flow MVP (November 2017).
-Compared to releasing premium features after we have finished phase 3 (July 2018 at the earlist)
+Compared to releasing premium features parallel after we have finished phase 3 (July 2018 at the earlist)
-  2. Membership will have a higher conversion rate than a premium offering
+  2. Conversion to Membership will likely have a higher conversion rate than a premium offering
   3. Membership fees will likely be lower than a premium subscriptions

-  As an example with untested assumptions:
+  As a worked example with untested assumptions:
-   - assuming 70 new providers sign up a month
+   - 70 new providers sign up a month
-   - a 10% conversion premium compared to a 70% membership conversion
+   - a 10% conversion premium vs a 70% membership conversion
    - a premium start date of July, 2018, vs a membership start of November, 2017
-   - price of $25 / month for premium and $10 / month for
+   - price of $25 / month for premium and $10 / month for month

-  These give ~$3k of 2018 revenue from premium and ~$45k of revenue from membership fees.
+  Gives ~$3k of 2018 revenue from freemium and ~$45k of revenue from membership fees.

   ----